 Construct and add swimming pools with overhead platforms for shade in all tiger enclosures.
 Install misters in all lion, leopard and mountain lion enclosures.
 Plant trees for long-term shade and plant shrubs and ivy for short and long-term shade by enclosures.

-- Begin organizing a fundraising initiative to raise the necessary funds for the installation of the pools and misters.
+- Continue a fundraising initiative to raise the necessary funds for the installation of the pools and misters.

 - Begin researching donations of trees, shrubs, and ivy for shade.